-Zavaleta is spooked by recent threats made against him for his first book published in June 2016, Javier Duarte’s Hell (published in Spanish as El Infierno de Javier Duarte).
+Zavaleta is spooked by recent threats made against him for his first book, Javier Duarte’s Hell (published in Spanish as El Infierno de Javier Duarte), published in June 2016.
 Duarte, 43, is the controversial, scandal-plagued governor of Veracruz, Mexico’s third largest state.
 In his book, Zavaleta paints a graphic picture of what corruption, impunity and government incompetence have looked like between 2010 and 2016, the sexenio (or six years) of Duarte’s government.
-His term of office ends on November 30, 2016.
+His term ends on November 30, 2016.

 Duarte has never been able to—or has chosen not to—gain control over the state’s public security crisis.
 Veracruz’s long coastline and strategic hold over transportation links to Mexico City, the U.S.-Mexico border and ports along the Gulf Coast make it a prize for both human and drug smugglers.
 Violence is particularly acute around the southern oil city of Coatzacoalcos and in the mountainous central region of Orizaba.
 But other places are also affected, too: in the port of Veracruz, there have been shootouts in June and July; in the northern coastal access city of Poza Rica, a journalist was shot outside her home, perhaps in a failed robbery; and, in the state capital of Xalapa, a group of armed men kidnapped two women from the same family from their home, beheaded them, and then dumped their bodies and heads in different locations.